Erectile Dysfunction (ED)

-If you are dealing with ED, you are not alone: nearly one in every four men over sixty years of age will experience some degree of erectile dysfunction.
+If you are dealing with erectile dysfunction (ED), you are not alone.
+Nearly one in every four men ages 60 and older experience some degree of erectile dysfunction.
 Younger men often struggle with ED as well.
-By taking the time to become involved in discussing ED, you’ve made an important first step in finding a solution to Erectile Dysfunction.
-There’s a lot to learn and many options to consider, so let’s get started.
+By taking the step to learn more about ED, you’ve already made an important move toward finding a solution.
+There are many treatment options and approaches available, and we’re here to guide you every step of the way.

-Dr. Clavijo is fellowship trained in Andrology (having also completed a Urology residency) and strives to practice up-to-date evidence based medicine when treating patients with erectile dysfunction.
-Along with treating patients medically for ED, he also performs a high volume of penile implants.
+Our urologists offer leading-edge, evidence-based treatment options for patients living with erectile dysfunction.
+Along with treating patients medically for ED, we also perform a high volume of penile implants.

 Please call us at 916-734-2222 to inquire about appointments.

-Erectile Dysfunction is the consistent inability to sustain an erection sufficient for sexual intercourse.
+Erectile dysfunction (ED) is the consistent inability to sustain an erection sufficient for sexual intercourse.

 - A total inability to achieve an erection – You can never get an erection.